How to Buy CBD Products in South America?| 19 May, 2021

 CBD products are legal in Columbia as long as they are registered with the government’s food and drug regulatory agency.
 Columbians are given the same amount of legal THC as Mexico.
 CBD products are permitted as long as they contain less than 1% THC.
 Again, opening up the opportunity for more benefits and overall better effects.

-Citizens can buy CBD in Columbia, but the cost is too high for most of the population.
+Citizens can buy CBD online in Colombia, but the cost is too high for most of the population.
 Columbia faces extreme poverty in most of the country; only 12% of its citizens live in high-income groups with the ability to afford these products.

 Other Countries?
 CBD in Latin America